awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 Before you begin this walkthrough, you should do the following:

-1. Complete the steps in [Get Ready to Build an API Gateway API](getting-started.md#setting-up), including assigning API Gateway access permission to the IAM user\.
+1. Complete the steps in [Prerequisites: Get Ready to Build an API in API Gateway](setting-up.md), including assigning API Gateway access permission to the IAM user\.

-1. At a minimum, follow the steps in [Build an API with HTTP Custom Integration](#api-gateway-create-api-step-by-step) to create a new API named `MyDemoAPI` in the API Gateway console\.
+1. At a minimum, follow the steps in [TUTORIAL: Build an API with HTTP Non\-Proxy Integration](#api-gateway-create-api-step-by-step) to create a new API named `MyDemoAPI` in the API Gateway console\.

 ### Step 1: Create Resources<a name="getting-started-mappings-add-resources"></a>